DivyCodes8/Vantage/README.md

 - *"What changed since earlier?"*
 - *"Is anything unsafe?"*

-It answers out loud in natural speech — no screen needed.
+It answers out loud in natural speech, grounded only in what the camera has actually seen.
+No screen needed, and it does not guess.

 ---

 ## Who it's for

-- **People who are blind or have low vision** — get a spoken description of what's in the room and where things are.
+- **People who are blind or have low vision.** Instead of feeling around a room, ask what is in front of you and where it is.
+Vantage describes the scene, locates specific objects on the left, center, or right, and tells you whether something it saw earlier is still there.
-- **People who can't easily look** — hands full, limited mobility, or just busy — ask without stopping what you're doing.
+- **People who can't easily look right now.** Hands full, cooking, carrying something, recovering from an injury, or moving with limited mobility.
+You can check on a space without stopping what you are doing.
-- **Anyone who wants a quick safety check** — spill risks near electronics, trip hazards, objects near edges — Vantage flags them before they become problems.
+- **Older adults living independently, and the people who care for them.** A quick "is anything unsafe?" can catch a spill or trip hazard before it causes a fall, and a carer can check on a room without hovering.
+- **Anyone who wants a second set of eyes.** A bottle of water next to a laptop, a cable across the floor, an object balanced near an edge.
+Vantage flags these before they turn into a spill, a trip, or a fall.

+The common thread is simple.
+When looking is hard, slow, or unsafe, Vantage lets you ask instead.

+---

+## What makes it interesting

+Most camera assistants describe a single frame and forget it. **Vantage remembers.** It keeps a running, time-stamped picture of the room, so it can answer questions about the past as well as the present.
+"Where's my charger?" still works when the charger is out of view right now, because Vantage knows where it last saw it and how long ago.

+The harder problem was **honesty**.
+A voice assistant that confidently invents a location is worse than useless for someone who depends on it, and dangerous for someone who cannot check by looking.
+Vantage is built to never claim something it did not see.
+Every answer is grounded in structured detection data that carries confidence and visibility flags, and the language model follows strict rules.
+If confidence is low it hedges and suggests moving the camera closer.
+If an object has not been seen it says so plainly.
+It never fills a gap with a guess.

 ---